bioinfo-core-BGU/sNuConv/README.md

 * Deep-learning training using Scaden
 * Computing cell-type regression model

-If training data is already available, you can start at the data processing step.
-Otherwise you will first have to process scRNA-seq datasets and perform data simulation to generate a training dataset.
+If training data in ExpressionSet (ESET) is already available, you can start at creating the datasets for Scaden.
+Otherwise you will first have to process snRNA-seq and bulk RNA-seq datasets to generate a training dataset as ExpressionSet (ESET).
 Scaden requires the data to be in a specific format.

 First, create the datasets in the required format for Scaden: